mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

   .subscribe(System.out::println, Throwable::printStackTrace);
 ```

-The above code just simulate the run of some computation, network request on a background thread, showing the results (or error) on the UI thread.
-We have to admit that it's not really self-explanatory, and we need to know well the library to understand what's going on.
+The above code simulates the run of some computation, and network request on a background thread, showing the results (or error) on the UI thread.
+It's not self-explanatory, and we need to know the library well to understand what's happening.

-All the above problems are solved by coroutines.
+Coroutines solve all the above problems.
 Let's see how.

 ## 3. Suspending Functions